superbrothers/kubernetes-docs/kubectl_create_secret_tls.md

 ### Examples

 ```
-  # Create a new TLS secret named tls-secret with the given key pair:
+  # Create a new TLS secret named tls-secret with the given key pair
   kubectl create secret tls tls-secret --cert=path/to/tls.cert --key=path/to/tls.key
 ```